afbc04/spendsheets/requirements/use-cases/category/add-category.md

     - Type
 3. System validates the information provided
 4. System determines the ID and Creation Date of new category
-5. System assumes category does not has parent
-6. System saves the new category, providing the ID to the user
+5. System saves the new category, providing the ID to the user

-### Alternative Flow (2) [Type is Monthly Service]

-2.1.
-User provides more information, such as:
-    - Monthly amount _(Optional)_
-    - Is active? _(Optional)_
-2.2.
-System saves the category as active monthly service 2.3. _Back to step 3_

 ### Exception (3) [Information is invalid]